Suresh-web-dev/Contact-Book/README.md

 # 🛠️ Tech Stack

-# Frontend:
+### Frontend:
-HTML, CSS, Bootstrap / Tailwind
+HTML, CSS, JavaScripts

-# Backend:
+### Backend:
 Python, Django

-# Database:
+## Database:
 SQLite (development)

-# Hosting:
+## Hosting:
 Render

 # 🔒 Authentication

-Users must log in to manage contacts.
+- Users must log in to manage contacts.
-New users can sign up easily from the registration page.
+- New users can sign up easily from the registration page.
-Each user’s data is private and secure.
+- Each user’s data is private and secure.